Configure Elastic Load Balancing with SSL and AWS Certificate Manager for Bitnami Applications on AWS

 Visit the EC2 Dashboard and note the DNS name for the configured load balancer.

-Update your domain’s DNS settings by adding an A record that points to the public IP address of the load balancer.
+Update your domain’s DNS settings by adding an A record that points to the public DNS name of the load balancer.
 To do this, you will usually need to log in to your domain name provider’s management console and make the necessary changes.

 NOTE: Once you make the necessary changes, it can take up to 48 hours for the change to propagate across other DNS servers.